PebyFem/boywife/src/content/blog/swiss-rolls.md

 Gently spread creme over cake and roll

 <Notice type="tip">
-  If your cream is too liquidy or it dissolved a little because cake was still warm, but it in fridge for an hour or two
+  If your cream is too liquidy or it dissolved a little because cake was still warm, put it in fridge for an hour or two
 </Notice>

 </Tab>